factorhouse/slipway/README.md

 ## Our Requirements

 Kpow is a secure web-application with a rich SPA UI served by websockets.

-Deployed in-cloud and on-premises Kpow has seemingly every possible Jetty configuration option in use by at least one end-user.
+Kpow has seemingly every possible Jetty configuration option in use by at least one end-user.

 > User: Can I configure a custom CA certificate to secure my JAAS/LDAPS authentication?

 > Kpow Team: Yes (thanks to Jetty).

-We have a hard requirement to support customers on Java 8 and Java 11+ and incorporate feedback from external security teams.
+We have a hard requirement to support customers on Java 8 and Java 11+.

+Slipway incorporates feedback from external security teams.

 ## Primary Goals